semi-apple/DetectionApp/README.md

 ## Directory Structure

-### App
+### application
 Contains the main application logic, including the user interface and controller class.

-### dataset
-Store captured and detected laptop images.
-Each image is stored with timestamp and surface information.

-### Detection.app
+### documentations
-An packaged app that can run by clicking.
+Notebooks and pdfs about the project (how to train/valid model, etc,.).

-### Exceptions
+### exceptions
 All exceptions that would meet during detecting.

 ### IO
-Utility scripts for handling input and output operations, such as reading images, saving results, uploading function, etc.
+Utility scripts for handling input and output operations, such as training logic, reading images, saving results, uploading function, etc.

-### Models
+### models
 Stores models for detecting, including logo detection model, serial number detection model, defect detection model, etc.

+### tests
+Test scripts.

 ### UI
 UI interface.